wiecosystem/Bluetooth/doc/devices/soocare.toothbrush.m1.md

 * 0x03: Set date/time, tx size=0x0c, format:
 * * uint32: UNIX timestamp in seconds
 * * uint4: Timezone (apparently, +x for timezones east of GMT, 15-x for timezones west of GMT)
-* * uint4: unknown, often zero but i've seen 8
+* * uint4: Fractions of hours flags bit 1 is +30, bit 2 is +15, bits 3 and 4 are unused
-* * uint8: unknown, maybe flags
+* * uint8: Unknown
-* * uint32: timezone positive/negative (0x000000 if positive, 0xffffff if negative)
+* * uint16: timezone positive/negative (0x0000 if positive, 0xffff if negative)
 * * uint32: uknown, always 0x000000 it seems
+* * Note: It seems the app doesn't care about that, so you can just set the timestamp + all zeroes (UTC time)
-* 0x04: Seemingly unused
+* 0x04: Seemingly unused, maybe firmware update
 * 0x05: Get battery level, tx size=0x00, return format:
 * * uint8: battery percentage
 * 0x06: Get firmware and hardware versions, tx size=0x00, return format: